henry2004y/vlasiator_manual/menu7.md

 * avoid solving the Maxwell's equations entirely and instead use the generalized Ohm's law instead

 The electron density thus can be written by using ion densities $n_e \approx n_i \equiv \sum_s q_s n_s /e$.
-In addition, the electron bulk velocity may also be eliminated using Ampere's law
+In addition, the electron bulk velocity may also be eliminated using Ampère's law
 $$
 \mathbf{J} = \mu_0\nabla\times\mathbf{B}
 $$